Last Updated on

 In order to remove grout in corners, simply switch to your flush-cut grout removal blade.

 It will enable you to place the multi-tool right up against the wall and remove all the grout safely.

 You can also opt to use your grout saw to remove grout in tight spaces like this.

-Simply begin sawing at the grout with a
+Simply begin sawing at the grout with a backwards and forwards motion.

 Once you have removed the grout, angle the grout saw slightly and remove the grout from the edges of the tile.